JohnTheNerd/PySarra/README.md

 A Python application that can read from Sarracenia and relay the messages however you'd like.
 It is designed to be significantly simpler than the official client, and is meant for people who don't need all the bells and whistles.
 It is only tested on Linux, and does not seem to work on macOS.

-To create a processor, you must define process() in your processor that accepts one argument which is a dictionary with keys of `topic` and `message`. `message` is the full URL of the file that is now available under the Environment Canada datamart.
+To create a processor, you must define process() in your processor that accepts one argument which is a dictionary with keys of `topic`, `message`, and `url`. `topic` is the topic subscribed to, `url` is the full URL of the file that is now available under the Environment Canada datamart, and `filename` is the file name itself (provided for convenience).
 A Google Cloud relay processor is included as an example.

-## Notes

-- To use the Google Cloud processor, you must:

-  - have a working Google Cloud Platform account

-  - change the project name to your project name as created in GCP

-  - pass in your Google Cloud credentials as an environment variable as described [right here](https://cloud.google.com/video-intelligence/docs/common/auth#authenticating_with_application_default_credentials) unless you are directly running this from a Compute Engine instance that already has access to the topic you are relaying the messages to.

 ## Usage